Kobe Bryant

-After the Lakers lost the 2004 NBA Finals, O'Neal was traded and Bryant became the franchise's cornerstone.
+After the Lakers lost the 2004 NBA Finals, O'Neal was traded and Bryant became the franchise's centerpiece.
 He led the NBA in scoring in the 2005–06 and 2006–07 seasons.
-On January 22, 2006, Bryant scored a career-high 81 points, the second most scored in a single NBA game behind Wilt Chamberlain's 100-point game.
-Bryant led the team to championships in 2009 and 2010, and was named NBA Finals MVP both times.
-He continued to be among the league's premier players through the 2012–13 season when he suffered a torn achilles tendon.
-The last years of his playing career were hampered by injuries and limited playing time.
-Bryant retired after the 2015–16 season, capping off his illustrious career with a 60-point performance in his final NBA game, leading the Lakers to a comeback victory over the Utah Jazz.
-In 2017, the Lakers retired both his Nos.
-8 and 24, making Bryant the only player in NBA history to have multiple numbers retired by the same franchise.
+On January 22, 2006, Bryant scored a career-high 81 points, the third most in an NBA game.
+He adopted the nickname Black Mamba during this time.
+Bryant won the 2008 NBA Most Valuable Player (MVP) Award, but lost the NBA Finals that same season.
+He followed the defeat by leading the Lakers to consecutive championships in 2009 and 2010, and was named NBA Finals MVP both times.
+His remaining playing career was hampered by injuries and reduced playing time.
+He retired after the 2015–16 season.
+In 2017, the Lakers retired both his jersey numbers: 8 and 24, making him the only NBA player to have multiple numbers retired by one franchise.
+In 2018, Bryant won the Academy Award for Best Animated Short Film for Dear Basketball (2017).